ESGF/esgf-vocab/docs/source/user/cli.md

 ## Summary

-The `esgf-vocab` CLI is a lightweight, flexible tool for interacting with controlled vocabularies.
+The `esgvoc` CLI is a lightweight, flexible tool for interacting with controlled vocabularies.
 It complements the Python API by providing:
 - A simple interface for quick queries and validations.
 - Readable output for immediate consumption or integration.